Bryson Tucker: Recruiting

+College career

+Tucker averaged 5.4 points and 2.9 rebounds per game as a freshman at Indiana.
+Following the season he transferred to Washington.
+On November 9, 2025, Tucker sprained his ankle in a 78-69 loss at Baylor.

 National team career

 Tucker played for the United States national under-16 team at the 2021 FIBA Under-16 Americas Championship.
 He averaged 9.5 points, 4.3 rebounds, and 1.2 steals per game as the United States won the gold medal.

 Personal

 Tucker's father Byron played collegiately for NC State and George Mason from 1988 to 1992.